Kinematic Lie Algebras From Twistor Spaces: Maximally-supersymmetric Yang--Mills theory

-The complexified KK-fields all carry complex $\sfSpin(4)$-representations\footnote{Unlike ordinary KK-expansions, here compact directions carry nontrivial Lorentz representations: Wick rotation destroys the geometric interpretation.}, and imposing reality conditions suitable for Minkowski space Wick-rotates both the fields and the $\BVbox$-algebra structure $(\bar\dpar_\text{CR},\sfh,\BBox)$.\footnote{We note that KK-expansion/Wick rotation preserve semi-classical equivalence between CRCS and MSYM.
-Perturbation theory with propagator $\frac{\sfh}{\BBox}$ and gauge $\sfh\caA=0$ for the field $\caA$ reproduces MSYM amplitudes on Minkowski 4-space $\IM^4$: semi-classical equivalence fixes the interaction vertices; the propagator $\frac{\sfh}{\BBox}$ is the inverse of the kinematic operator almost-everywhere (i.e.~modulo measure-zero sets) in momentum space.}
+The complexified KK fields all carry complex $\sfSpin(4)$-representations\footnote{Unlike ordinary KK-expansions, compact directions here carry nontrivial Lorentz representations: Wick rotation destroys the geometric interpretation.}, and imposing reality conditions suitable for Minkowski space Wick-rotates both the fields and the operators $(\bar\dpar_\text{CR},\sfb,\BBox)$.\footnote{We note that KK expansion/Wick rotation preserve semi-classical equivalence between Cauchy--Riemann CS theory and MSYM theory.
+Perturbation theory with propagator $\frac{\sfb}{\BBox}$ and gauge $\sfb A=0$ for the field $A$ reproduces MSYM amplitudes on four-dimensional Minkowski space: semi-classical equivalence fixes the interaction vertices; the propagator $\frac{\sfb}{\BBox}$ is the inverse of the kinematic operator almost-everywhere (i.e.~modulo measure-zero sets) in momentum space.}